Where Did Humans Evolve?

 Homo sapiens evolution took place during a time period known as the Pleistocene, or Ice Age.
 It spans from 2.58 million years b.p. to 12,000 years b.p..
 The Middle and Late Pleistocene fossil record from China is vast – perhaps as vast as the African record for this time period.
 The dry, cold climate that China periodically experienced during the Pleistocene, along with its numerous limestone caves, seems to have provided the perfect combination of suitable habitation sites for our hominin ancestors, and excellent preservation for today’s fossil hunting paleoanthropologists.

 The best-known hominin fossil locality in China is the home of "Peking Man".
 For generations, the inhabitants of the village of Zhoukoudian (about 41 km southwest of Beijing) knew about the fossil bones in nearby caves.
-Beginning in the early 1920s, European paleontologists searching for evidence of human evolution honed in on these caves, and from 1921 until the mid 1940s the site was meticulously excavated by a collaborative Chinese-European team.
-The originals were unfortunately lost during WWII when the Japanese invaded China; only high quality first-generation casts remain .
-Recent advanced dating techniques confirm that the oldest levels at Zhoukoudian are approximately 700,000 years old; the youngest fossils from the site date to around 35,000 years ago.
-The oldest fossil hominins there are Homo erectus and the youngest are Homo sapiens; no other hominin populations or species were found.
-Across this nearly 670,000 year span we see important changes in this population but also some continuity that allows us to infer what evolutionary processes were shaping populations in China throughout the Pleistocene.
+Beginning in the early 1920s, European paleontologists searching for evidence of human evolution homed in on these caves, and from 1921 until the mid 1940s the site was meticulously excavated by a collaborative Chinese-European team.
+The original fossils were unfortunately lost during WWII when the Japanese invaded China; only high quality first-generation casts remain .
+Recent advanced dating techniques confirm that the oldest levels at Zhoukoudian contain Homo erectus fossils and date as far back as approximately 700,000 years while the youngest fossils from the site are Homo sapiens and date to around 35,000 years ago.
+Only these two hominin populations (or species, depending on your point of view) were found.
+Across this nearly 670,000 year span we see important changes in the biology of these populations, but also some continuity of traits that are characteristic of all Asian populations.
+Although this is just one site, it is so rich in paleoanthropological material and so well studied that it serves as a baseline for more recent studies of human evolution in East Asia.

 The Earliest Homo sapiens in China: Xuchang